mathewjoshua10/netflix_data_analysis/README.md

 - `data/`: Folder containing the Netflix dataset (ensure you have the correct dataset path if running locally).
 - `README.md`: Overview of the project and setup instructions.

+- ## Future Enhancements
+- Further analysis with Seaborn for more refined visualizations
+- Add additional datasets to compare Netflix with other streaming platforms
+- Incorporate machine learning models to predict popular genres or content based on historical data

+## Contributions
+Contributions to improve this project are welcome!
+Feel free to fork the repository, make updates, and submit a pull request.

+## License
+This project is open source and available under the [MIT License](LICENSE).

+## Acknowledgments
+Thanks to [Kaggle](https://www.kaggle.com/) for providing the Netflix dataset, and to the Python community for resources that facilitated this analysis.

+---

+**Note**: This analysis is intended for educational purposes and is not affiliated with Netflix in any way.